-Try this vegan mushroom, walnut “chorizo” filling in any Mexican recipe for tacos, tostadas or tamales.
+Try this vegan chorizo, made with walnuts and mushrooms in any Mexican recipe for tacos, tostadas or tamales.
 I think it would be great in stuffed poblano, Baja zucchini boats or red bell peppers.
 I let the mixture rest in the refrigerator for a day and the flavor was even more delicious.

-I topped tiny grilled flour tortillas with my spicy “chorizo”, arugula, peperoncinis, red onion and tomatoes.
+I topped tiny grilled flour tortillas with my spicy soy free, vegan chorizo, arugula, peperoncinis, red onion and tomatoes.
 This plant based mixture is reminiscent of chorizo and is sure to please any guest and keep the vegans nourished.
 Mushrooms are rich in Vitamin D and walnuts are a great source of protein, fiber and healthy fat.
 Your guests might appreciate a side serving of black or pinto beans, salsa and a bit of salty cheese for the lacto vegetarians or omnivores.